‘Slugging,’ the viral beauty hack that skin-care experts actually like

 Now, Clay finds herself recommending petroleum jelly in her dermatology practice “at least 10 times a day” — for dry skin, wound care, surgical aftercare and “especially for my eczema patients who have a compromised skin barrier and tend to be on the dry side.”
 Signs of a compromised skin barrier can include redness, dryness, peeling, flaking, burning or stinging.

 Ranella Hirsch, a dermatologist based in Cambridge, Mass., agrees.
 “I tell parents to coat their kids with Vaseline when they first get out of the tub to seal in the moisture,” Hirsch said.
 “We’ve been using that as standard practice because the petrolatum really functions as a top coat, trapping in the moisture and preventing transepidermal water loss.”
-Research has shown that in addition to reducing transepidermal water loss (TEWL), by 99 percent, petrolatantimicrobial properties and accelerates skin healing.
+Research has shown that in addition to reducing transepidermal water loss (TEWL), by 99 percent, petrolatum has anti-microbial properties and accelerates skin healing.

 Palermino recommends using petroleum jelly in a “moisture sandwich” to trap in the most hydration.
 “In aesthetician school, one of the first things you learn is you hydrate your skin, you moisturize your skin, and then you trap it all in with an occlusive.”